The local coffee shop — it’s one of the best places to experience a city like a local, especially in Boise.

 Since 1995, this eclectic coffee shop has been bustling with locals and a welcoming hangout to Boise’s diverse community.
 It’s been voted Best in Boise by Boise Weekly for over a decade.
 Muffins, croissants and cinnamon rolls are all made from scratch, and the shop has been roasting its own beans from the beginning.

-Flying M has additional locations in Nampa and Caldwell — each with their own local flair.
+Flying M has additional locations in Nampa, Caldwell, and McCall — each with their own local flair.
 Caldwell’s cozy shop is filled with quirky handmade art and is located in the heart of the city’s historic downtown core.
 A favorite hangout for students attending Northwest Nazarene University, Nampa’s location has a retro diner vibe and hosts live music on weekends.
-Stay tuned for more locations popping up (eh hem, McCall).

 Cup of the Day: Grab a latte.
 Feel free to get creative with your order — add vanilla, hazelnut, cinnamon, honey — whatever you can imagine.
 Each one often comes with a little bit of latte art.